 In electric heaters, the heat source is a high-resistance heating element that becomes very hot when current is passed through it.
 The blower motor has two essential functions.
 First, it blows cold air into the heating system.
 Secondly, it forces hot/warm air into the ductwork and the room.

-The main advantage of forced-air heaters is excellent heat distribution.
+The main advantage of forced air heating is excellent heat distribution.
 No heater can distribute heat as effectively as forced-air heaters.
 However, the heaters tend to make a bit of noise and are the most maintenance-intensive on this list because of the fan system.
 Forced air systems can also use propane gas.

 Electric Heat Pumps